orthanc-server/orthanc-setup-samples/docker/basic/README.md

 # Starting the setup

-To start the setup, type: `docker-compose up --build`
+To start the setup, type: `docker-compose up`

 # demo